Zappandy/CSIM-Resources/README.md

 ### Programming and writing your thesis

 "Wait, couldn't I just use google docs?"
-I hear you say.
 I mean yes, but that's not particularly efficient.
 Now you do NOT want to waste time learning a bevy of tools that you may not end up using in the future.
-HOWEVER, there are much better tools for taking notes.
+HOWEVER, there are much better tools for taking notes that if you can stick by can make a huge difference in your career.

 ### IDEs and text editors